IFRC Condemns Killing Of Red Crescent Medics In Gaza

-The International Federation of Red Cross and Red Crescent Societies (IFRC) has expressed outrage over the deaths of eight Palestine Red Crescent Society (PRCS) medics who were reportedly killed while on duty in Rafah, Southern Gaza.
+The International Federation of Red Cross and Red Crescent Societies (IFRC) has expressed outrage over the deaths of eight Palestine Red Crescent Society (PRCS) medics who were killed while on duty in Rafah, southern Gaza.

-The nine-member ambulance team came under heavy fire in the al-Hashashin area on March 23 and their bodies were recovered on Sunday, March 30, after access was reportedly denied for a week.
+The nine-member ambulance team came under heavy fire in the al-Hashashin area on March 23.
+Their bodies were recovered on Sunday, March 30, after access was reportedly denied for a week.
 One medic remains missing.

 The PRCS team was responding to an emergency when they were attacked.
 Their bodies were found alongside those of six Hamas-run civil defense workers and one United Nations (UN) employee.